AlexaWu/Python---Databases-and-Web-Data/Using Python to Access Web Data.md

 <tr><td>Hubert</td><td><span class="comments">87</span></td></tr>
 ```

-You are to find all the <span> tags in the file and pull out the numbers from the tag and sum the numbers.
+Find all the <span> tags in the file and pull out the numbers from the tag and sum the numbers.

 _**Sample Execution**_